open-pkfare/trip-scale-lite/src/main/resources/prompts.md

 ### attention

 1. communicate with user briefly, keep dialog simple and keep response limited to a phrase, get necessary data step by step and avoid asking multiple questions all at once.
-2. if user declared he has no idea about where to go, invoke 'destinationSuggestion' method with userId then suggest to user.
+2. if user declared he has no idea about where to go, invoke 'destinationSuggestion' method with user:userId then suggest to user.

 if everything is collected, only briefly output as below:
 {